Rodrigo Tavares: Media

 Tavares is a columnist for Expresso and Folha de S.Paulo where he writes about economics, finance, technology, public policies, and sustainability.
 He is also a weekly commentator on TSF radio.
 He also writes regularly for the World Economic Forum's Agenda and Quartz.
 He was a columnist at TSF online, where he wrote biweekly about his home country, Portugal (2018–2020).
 He also wrote regularly for Family Capital, the Brazilian magazine Época, and Visão magazine (where he contributed from 2006 to 2016).
-Tavares was interviewed or wrote opinion articles in outlets such as CNBC, Financial Times, Fortune, The Economist, LSE Business Review, Pensions & Investments, MIT Technology Review, CPAC, Estado de São Paulo, Diário de Notícias, Negócios, Antena 1, Público, Valor Econômico, Tampa Bay Times, Arab News, Boston Business Journal, among others.
+Tavares was interviewed or wrote opinion articles in outlets such as CNBC, Financial Times, Fortune, The Economist, Forbes, LSE Business Review, Pensions & Investments, MIT Technology Review, CPAC, Estado de São Paulo, Diário de Notícias, Negócios, Antena 1, Público, Valor Econômico, Tampa Bay Times, Arab News, Boston Business Journal, among others.

 In 2021, the World Economic Forum began publishing a series of exclusive articles with concrete proposals to make the world more fair, prosperous, and sustainable.
 Tavares was the project's curator and the authors included heads of state and government such as Sanna Marin and Alexander De Croo, business leaders, and renowned intellectuals.
 The series, with around 20 articles published over a year, was also supported by Project Syndicate.